-The underwater painting is one of my favorite
+The underwater painting in acrylics is one of my favorites

-There are days when I chase my muse, and days like these where the muse accompanies me.
+There are days when I chase my muse and days like these where the muse accompanies me.
 The underwater painting of a newly married couple kissing on the ocean floor.
-I love working with light reflecting trough various materials and spaces.
+I love working with light reflecting through various materials and spaces.
 This painting literally took a part of my soul.

-I began working on it last week, and I worked everyday, everyday.
-Everyday, after coming from work, I worked on this painting.
+I began working on it last week, and I worked every day, every day.
+Every day, after coming from work, I worked on this painting.
 Even though there is no commission or request for it, I felt the urge to work on it.
-Sometimes when I begin painting on a piece, I have a frenzy feeling and I work obsessively.
+Sometimes when I begin painting on a piece, I have a frenzied feeling and I work obsessively.
 But I know that precise moment is the right one to find me working.
 I feel like a higher window was opened in the sky and I can achieve more than I could ever dream.
 Part of me believes this feeling is related to the moment of finishing The Dream painting in acrylics.